rlucente-se-jboss/configure-caching-dns/README.md

 # Simple DHCP and authoritative DNS for a home network
 An OpenShift cluster requires several DNS entries external to the cluster.
-There are many ways to meet this requirement include cloud services like AWS' Route53.
+There are many ways to meet this requirement including cloud services like AWS' Route53.
 This project establishes a local authoritative DNS server on a home network.
 Why go that route? (heh, pun intended).
 Well, I have a low cost Inovato Quadra Arm device running Armbian laying around to use.
 So, here are the instructions